 First of all, our team of developers ensured a high level of scalability by building the product with flexible architecture so that any modifications and updates could be done easily.

-Due to the need to process documents fast, our engineers decided to add smart contracts to facilitate the document flow.
+Due to the need to process documents fast, our engineers decided to opt for smart contract development to facilitate the document flow.

 The client placed an emphasis on strong security measures, as Flact deals with signatures and voting.
 To protect sensitive data we ensured that the history of voting and messages were stored immutably on the ledger alongside a multi-tier access restriction system.

-Our designers did a great job on Flact to make UI/UX intuitive and friendly.
+What’s more, our UI/UX design company did a great job on Flact to make the design intuitive and friendly.
 A confusing interface is the last thing you need when dealing with important documents.

 As a result we created a fully functioning MVP, successfully helping to manage paperflow more efficiently and to ease the decision-making process.
 Now our team is busy adding new features and functionalities to the platform.